-There are two ways to increase your income: sell more homes or increase your average sales price.
-But selling more homes takes more time or a more systematic approach to the business.
+Want to increase your income as a real estate agent?
+Sell more homes or increase your average sales price.
+Easier said than done, of course, and selling more homes requires either more time or a more systematic approach to the business.

 On the other hand, increasing your average sales price is simply a small shift in focus followed by a strategic plan to position yourself as the luxury expert.
 The following six steps will help you do just that.